Spartee/arcade-ai/examples/openai-agents-ts/README.md

 This script will:

 1. Initialize the Arcade client
-2. Fetch available Google toolkit tools (up to 30)
+2. Fetch available Gmail toolkit tools (up to 30)
 3. Convert them to OpenAI Agents compatible format
-4. Create an agent that can assist with Google API calls
+4. Create an agent that can assist with Gmail API calls
 5. Ask "What are my latest emails?" and display the result

 ### Authorization Flow Example